lindig/ocaml-hyphenate/README.md

 Below are functions that split a pattern as it is read from a file into a pattern value.

-First some predicates to classify characters as letters and digits and computer the integer value of a digit.
+First some predicates to classify characters as letters and digits.
+`int_of` computes the integer value of a digit.

     <<hyphenate.ml>>=
     let is_digit = function
         | '0'..'9' -> true